Juliet33/Sprocket-Customer-Analysis/README.md

 ## **1. Introduction**
 This project is centered on Sprocket Central Pty Ltd, a mid size bikes and cycling accessories company situated in Australia.
 It produces 6 brands of bikes (bicycles) in different sizes and classes.

-The brands are as follows;
+**The brands are as follows:**
 - Giant Bicycles
 - Norco Bicycles
 - OHM Cycles
 - Solex
 - Trek Bicycles
 - WeareA2B

+**The Product Lines are:**
+  - Mountain
+  - Road
+  - Standard
+  - Touring

+ **The Product Classes are:**
+  - Low
+  - Medium
+  - High

 ![Sprocket Logo](./sprocket_central_logo.png)